5 Risk Management Lessons From an Avoidable Disaster

 3) Sometimes Middle Management Knows Better

-The Solid Rocket Boosters (SRBs) of the Space Shuttle were manufactured by Thiokol.
+The Solid Rocket Boosters (SRBs) of the space shuttle were manufactured by Thiokol.
 As a contractor to NASA, Thiokol executives were also under heavy pressure.

 4) Trust a Contractor’s Recommendation

-If a contractor is more conservative, prudent, and risk-averse, it’s best to follow their recommendation because they know the product or service that they’re delivering much better than the contracting organization.
+If a contractor is more conservative, prudent, and risk-averse, it’s best to follow their recommendation because they know the product or service they’re delivering much better than the contracting organization.

 5) Zero-Risk is a Journey, Not a Destination

-NASA’s Space Shuttles were grounded for more than two years until September 29, 1988 when Discovery was launched.
-Unfortunately, disaster struck again when the Space Shuttle Columbia disintegrated upon reentering the atmosphere on February 1, 2003.
+NASA’s space shuttles were grounded for more than two years until September 29, 1988 when Discovery was launched.
+Unfortunately, disaster struck again when the space shuttle Columbia disintegrated upon reentering the atmosphere on February 1, 2003.
 An investigation also took place, and many organizational and technical changes were made.

-The takeaway is that, despite comprehensive investigations where root causes are identified and corrective and preventive actions are taken, risks of incidents can never be completely eliminated.
-It’s impossible to be perfect and bring risks down to zero.
-For example, even if a technology is flawless, there will always be a risk of human error.
-Rather, the proper mindset to adopt is that each incident creates an opportunity to get better and further reduce risks.
+Despite comprehensive investigations where root causes are identified and corrective and preventive actions are taken, risks of incidents can never be completely eliminated.
+Even if technology is flawless, there will always be a risk of human error.
+Instead of seeing this as futile effort, the proper mindset to adopt is each incident creates an opportunity to get better and further reduce risks.

 That’s what happened at NASA.
-Changes made after each incident did not completely eliminate risks of future incidents.
+Changes made after each incident did not eliminate risks of future incidents.
 But lessons were learned after each event, which helped to further reduce risks.
-Space Shuttle flights continued after the Columbia disaster until the final flight performed by Atlantis, which launched on July 8, 2011.
+Space shuttle flights continued after the Columbia disaster until the final flight performed by Atlantis, which launched on July 8, 2011.
 A total of 135 flights took place between 1981 and 2011, of which 133 safely returned to Earth, or 98.5%.